Governors

 Impact: Governors fully support the work of the School and are able to monitor and evaluate the school based on both primary and secondary evidence.

 7. Overseeing the Financial Performance of the School: Governors have worked with the School to ensure continued achievement of the Schools Financial Value Standard (SFVS).
 Governors also monitored how the Pupil Premium funding was being used We utilise regular budget monitoring reports to enable us to challenge how spending aligned with the School budget thus ensuring solvency and probity ensuring financial resources were used effectively.
-As a result of this we have been able to employ additional members of teaching and support staff across the school.

 8. Holding the Senior Team to account: A critical part of the governors’ role is to support and challenge the Senior Team of the School.
 We did this through regular contact, visits, meetings and the work of our committees.
 There is a strong and robust relationship between Governors and the Senior Team.